 How To Properly Clean A Dog’s Ears:

 This is a super easy 4-step process that my vet recommended to me.
-I use this method to clean all of my dog’s ears.
+I use this method to clean all of my dog’s ears with ease.

-- Take the saturated cotton ball and put it inside the dog’s ears.
+- Take the saturated cotton ball and put it inside your dog’s ear.

 - Gently massage the outside of the ear to move that wet cotton ball around the inside of the ear for a couple of minutes.

-- Use the remaining wet cotton balls to wipe the outer ear clean.
-Then, switch to dry cotton balls to dry the ear.
+- Use the remaining wet cotton balls to wipe the outer ear canal clean.
+Use dry cotton balls to clean up any excess moisture.